 The industry standard in treatment modalities for mental health and substance abuse are based on behavior modification.
-Modifying behavior is like trying to paint over a rusty car or trying to repair a part that really just needs replacement or a complete overhaul.
+Modifying behavior is like trying to paint over a rusty car or trying to repair a part that really just needs replacement or a complete tested relationship-building overhaul.
 The biggest problem with attempting to change someone else’s actions or behaviors is that there has to be a subjective judgment of what is right or wrong according to who or what standard?

-Heart Transformation® Therapy (HTT) is a spiritually, relationship-based treatment modality devoid of judgment and performance expectations which produce amazing transformation in the emotions of the heart and the thoughts of the mind.
+Heart Transformation® Therapy (HTT) is a spiritually, relationship-based treatment modality devoid of judgment and performance expectations that produce amazing transformation in the emotions of the heart and the thoughts of the mind.
 As a byproduct, behavioral change follows.

 HTT does not attempt to modify behavior.
 It opens the heart and mind of the patient to perceive love and acceptance.
-This is accomplished through proven and tested relationship building techniques.
+This is accomplished through proven and tested relationship-building techniques.
 This results in behavioral change but not always according to someone else’s standards or timeframe.
 Accusing, nagging, lecturing, preaching, indoctrinating and imposing one’s own moral standards only closes the heart from receiving the well-intended advice.

 HTT training offers exercises for caregivers to develop and grow character traits such as love, joy, peace, forbearance, kindness, goodness, faith, gentleness and self-control.
 Here are a few examples of why the burden of patient transformation relies on the caregiver to exercise character in their counseling:

 Love is giving perceived affection when someone doesn’t deserve it.
 Brody is addicted to cocaine and has promised his father, Bill, that he would quit.
 Not knowing his dad would be home early, Brody is caught high again and feels guilty.
-Bill is trained in HTT and learned that his choice of words matter.
+Bill is trained in HTT and learned that his choice of words matters.
 Instead of reacting, he responds, “Brody, I want you to know that I am not disappointed in you and I am not mad.
 I love you and whenever you feel like talking about it, I’ll be here for you no matter how many times it takes before you’re over it.”
 Bill goes back to watching T.V. as if nothing ever happened.
 Brody is bewildered that his dad is not angry.
 All of a sudden he experiences the sobering high of God’s love which makes his cocaine high seem like a cheap rip off.

 Joy is happiness drawn from within, regardless of what is happening without and expressed to remove sadness in others.
 Hayley is depressed because she is overweight and feels ugly.
 She meets Jill, her life specialist, on an HTT video phone app because she is confident that Jill will cheer her up without lecturing her about overeating.
 Hayley sheepishly tells Jill that she indulged in overeating junk food once again for the umpteenth time.
 Sure enough, Jill’s facial expressions and spirit reflect excitement and happiness as they converse about unrelated things.
 Hayley experiences a dose of joy.
 The overwhelming joy gives her the fuel, encouragement and supernatural desire to eat better for that day instead of giving up.
 Hayley now has an open heart and wants advice from Jill about nutrition and exercise.